 The cabling used to connect crossover to the driver is the same cabling used in Perkune interconnects.
 The cable is neutral and has an excellent response.
-You will certainly get a better sound if you wish to use.
-Please read this report
+You will undoubtedly get a better sound if you wish to use it.
+Please read this report.

 The open baffles were positioned 300 mm from the rear wall.
 And, towed in about twenty degrees.
 The sound from the drivers in the open baffle was just amazing.
-It was very open and relaxing and had a feeling of fullness.
-And, was the same with all types of music.
-All I wanted to do, was keep listening.
-Whatever the volume, felt no fatigue at all.
-The music had a 3D quality to it and the overall experience was indeed satisfying.
+It was very spacious and relaxing and had a feeling of fullness.
+And it was the same with all types of music.
+All I wanted to do was keep listening.
+Whatever the volume, I felt no fatigue at all.
+The music had a 3D quality to it, and the overall experience was indeed satisfying.

-The bass response was excellent and the amount of detail was superb in every respect.
-We were able to make an adjustment to the sound.
+The bass response was excellent, and the amount of detail was superb in every respect.
+We were able to adjust the sound.
 By moving the panels a small amount, in the beginning, we, found the ideal positions for each baffle.
-The Open Baffle has a very specific sound and brings a whole new meaning to the musical presentation.
-And, all I can say is once heard you will never forget!
+The Open Baffle has a particular sound and brings a whole new meaning to the musical presentation.
+And, all I can say once heard you will never forget!

 The first thing that grabbed me was the incredible bass that just seemed to go on forever.
-It went so deep actually deeper than anything I have ever heard in my life (and that is saying something).
-At first, it seemed just too much and so I played a different CD but this time it was perfect.
+It went so deep deeper than anything I have ever heard in my life (and that is saying something).
+At first, it seemed just too much, and so I played a different CD, but this time it was perfect.

-This goes to show how a recording can make a difference in the sound you hear.
-The music had amazing detail and transparency.
-The detail was perfect and the music was fast and alive.
+And, goes to show how a recording can make a difference in the sound you hear.
+The music had fantastic detail and transparency.
+The feature was perfect, and the music was fast and alive.
 Over the past year, many of my friends have heard this system.
 And, they all say, it is one of the best sounding systems ever heard.
-These words, are music to my ears!!!
+These words are music to my ears!!!